MADE FOR THRILL SEEKERS

 WHAT TO EAT

 As soon as you walk into the park, you’ll be greeted by a Dippin’ Dots stand that serves up a must-try magical treat called “The Pink Thing.”
 Although it has taken many different forms (from ice cream to popsicles), this pinkish frozen treat has been the park’s tradition since the 1960’s.
-If you want something more filling, go with the turkey legs, nachos, BBQ or even Asian cuisine you’ll find throughout the park!
-For a full run down of our favorite eats, click here.
+If you want something more filling, go with the turkey legs, nachos, BBQ or even Asian cuisine you’ll find throughout the park…and that’s just the start!
+Trust me, there’s tons of delicious food at Six Flags Over Texas.